VahidehRasekhi/twitter_sentiment_analysis/README.md

 ## Description
-Sentiment analysis is the use of natural language processing, text analysis, computational linguistics, programming languages, and statistics to systematically extract, identify,  quantify, and study people’s attitudes and opinions towards a topic.

-In this project, I analyze Covid and vaccination tweets to determine whether people have positive or negative sentiment about this new virus and being vaccinated.
+In this project, I analyze Covid and vaccination tweets to determine whether people have positive or negative sentiment about being vaccinated.
 I assume that there is a direct correlation between tweets that are considered as having positive sentiment and being willing to receive vaccination.

+Human beings use language to express their opinions, experiences, and feelings.
+I believe that the words we use to convey our thoughts and emotions have an impact on our actions and decisions.
+Therefore, analyzing people's language on twitter (and social media) allows us to systematically extract, identify,  quantify, and study their attitudes and opinions towards a topic, and predict how they will act.

 ## Motivation